-Eisai and Biogen said they would continue to work on other Alzheimer`s treatments, including BAN2401.
+Both Eisai and Biogen said they would continue to work on other Alzheimer`s treatments.

 "They need to stop wasting or stop investing money in Alzheimer`s now," Suneja said.

-Suneja said Biogen has about $42 billion in financing capacity and identified potential acquisition targets such as Sage Therapeutics Inc , GW Pharmaceuticals and Zogenix Inc that are "very interesting companies that should be considered now, more seriously."WHAT`S NEXT?
+Suneja said Biogen has about $42 billion in financing capacity and should start looking at other companies in the space such as Sage Therapeutics Inc , GW Pharmaceuticals and Zogenix Inc.

-Major drugmakers, including Eli Lilly and Co, AstraZeneca Plc, Roche Holding AG, Pfizer Inc, Merck & Co and Johnson & Johnson, have abandoned Alzheimer`s drugs targeting amyloid because of lack of efficacy or safety issues.
+Major drugmakers, including Eli Lilly and Co, AstraZeneca Plc, Roche Holding AG, Pfizer Inc, Merck & Co, and Johnson & Johnson, have all abandoned Alzheimer`s drugs over lack of efficacy or safety issues.

-Others are pursuing targets aimed at reducing inflammation, which is believed to play a role in the very early formation of the disease.
+Many companies are pursuing alternative theories for attacking Alzheimer`s, such as focusing on tau, another Alzheimer`s-linked protein, or on inflammation, which is believed to play a role in the very early formation of the disease.

 (This article has not been edited by Zeebiz editorial team and is auto-generated from an agency feed.)